Was your online experience interrupted by an annoying 403 error?

 A 403 forbidden error looks critical enough to cause panic.
 However, WordPress errors aren’t as scary as they might appear.

-But, before I move ahead with the fixes, let’s learn a bit about this error and its causes, so you can understand the underlying causes and fix those ahead of time.
-Short on time?
-Jump right ahead to the fixes.
+Before I tell you all the different 403 forbidden fixes, let’s learn a bit about this error and its causes, so you can understand the underlying causes and fix those ahead of time.

 - What is 403 Forbidden Error?